 Applications have been examined in two steps:

-Among the 42 submitted master’s thesis, the academic jury selected the six following dissertations:
+Among the 42 submitted master’s thesis sent from 9 countries, the academic jury selected six dissertations presented below.

 Claudia BRUFFAERTS (Louvain School of Management, UCL, Belgium)